simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 05 Images StabilityAI.md

       ai:
         retry:
-          max-attempts: 1           # Maximum number of retry attempts.
+          max-attempts: 1           # Maximum number of retry attempts. model.image: stabilityai
         stabilityai:
           image:
-            enabled: true
             option:
               n: 1                          # Number of images to generate.
               responseFormat: image/png     # or application/json
               cfg_scale: 8.0                # 0-35, how closely the prompt is followed.
               model: stable-diffusion-v1-6  # The model to use in Stability AI.
               width: 512                    # Must be evenly divisible by 64
               height: 512                   # Must be evenly divisible by 64
               steps: 5                      # Number of diffusion steps to run.
 Valid range: 10 to 50.
     ```
     * SpringAI applications can run as part of a web application, but these exercises are built to avoid that extra step.
     * The retry* settings will override the `*ImageModel`'s default settings.
 You are likely to experience errors while you learn the API's usage, and we don't want you to experience unnecessary expenses.